lexoyo/FOMobile/readme.txt

 - filter

-ToDo:
+ToDo for alpha:
+- better look
+- loadings
-- login
+- server error handling
 - demo mode (login to a public FO)

-- server error handling
+ToDo for vbeta:
+- children: display a "+" when there are subtasks
 - config pannel in FO?
 - settings in the app
 - my account
 - admin?

-Other todos
-- hr ds les listes
-- bugs : auth, sous taches...
-- mise en page